joshpencheon/hobble/README.md

 Ruby debt-based scheduling implementation.

-**Aim:** Schedule collection of grouped items in a way that it is perceived to be fair.
+**Aim:** Schedule a collection of grouped items in a way that is perceived to be fair.

 Usage
 =====